jvrana/markdown-cv/index.md

 Aquarium, a open-source human-in-the-loop laboratory automation system that enables rapid, flexible, and reproducible workflow development and execution.
-Trident (developed by Justin Vrana), is the fully-featured Python interface for Aquarium that allows high-throughput scripted experiment submission, fast data mining, and LIMS browsing.
+Trident (developed by Justin Vrana), is the fully-featured Python interface for Aquarium that allows high-throughput scripted experiment submission, fast data mining, and machine learning on experimental data.

 ### Mini Projects